fabioc-aloha/AI-Qualitative-Analysis/README.md

 - The `transcripts/` and `reports/` folders are included in `.gitignore` by default to prevent accidental publishing of PII or sensitive data.
 Always verify your `.gitignore` settings before sharing or publishing this repository.

 *Turn your qualitative data into business value—fast, accurate, and repeatable.*

+## Codebase Flow & Diagrams

+For a detailed, step-by-step breakdown of the processing pipeline—including high-level diagrams, validation/revision loop, and large transcript handling—see [flow.md](flow.md).

+This document provides:
+- Visual diagrams of the main pipeline and validation loop
+- A detailed, code-accurate description of each processing step
+- Explanation of large transcript chunking and consolidation
+- Output file structure and auditability notes